research-software-directory/RSD-as-a-service/frontend/README.md

 ## Updates and upgrades

-Upgrading minor version changes can be usally done using `yarn outdated` and `yarn upgrade`.
+Upgrading minor version changes can be usually done using `yarn outdated` and `yarn upgrade`.
 Major updates are more demanding and might require changes in the source code.

 Since RSD went live in August 2022 we started using exact versions in the package.json to avoid unexpected upgrades.
 This means that we manually check for outdated packages and perform "controlled" upgrades.
-At the same time we perfom security audits using `yarn audit`.
+At the same time we run security audits using `yarn audit`.

 ### Next and React